simeononsecurity/simeononsecurity.ch/content/articles/understanding-tactics-used-by-phising-scammers/index.en.md

 One common tactic employed by phishing scammers is **email spoofing**.
 They send emails that appear to be from reputable sources, such as your bank or a well-known company, but the actual sender is a scammer.
 These emails often contain **deceptive links** that lead to malicious websites designed to capture your personal information.

 To avoid falling victim to email spoofing, you should be cautious when clicking on links in emails.
 Hover your mouse over the link to check the actual URL it leads to.
-If it looks suspicious or different from the expected website, do not click on it.
+If it looks suspicious or different from the expected website, don't click on it.
 Instead, open a new browser tab and manually type in the website address.

 ### Impersonation of Trusted Entities